What does a US ban on Russian oil accomplish?

-NEW YORK — With Russia intensifying its war on Ukraine, killing civilians and triggering a mass refugee crisis, President Joe Biden on Tuesday announced a U.S. ban on imported Russian oil.
-Critics of Russia have said that sanctioning its energy exports would be the best — perhaps only — way to force Moscow to pull back.
+WASHINGTON, D.C., USA — As Russia has intensified its war on Ukraine, killing civilians and triggering a mass refugee crisis, President Joe Biden announced a ban on importing Russian fuel.
+Critics of Russia have said this would be the best — perhaps only — way to force Moscow to pull back.

 A full embargo would be most effective if it included European allies, which are also desperate to stop the violence in Ukraine and the danger Moscow poses to the continent.
-Yet it's far from clear that all of Europe would take part in an embargo, though Britain announced Tuesday that it would phase out Russian oil imports by year's end.
+Yet it's far from clear that Europe would take part in a total embargo.

-Unlike the United States, Europe is deeply reliant on energy it imports from Russia, the world’s second-largest crude oil exporter behind Saudi Arabia.
+Unlike the United States, Europe is deeply reliant on energy it imports from Russia.
 While the U.S. could replace the relatively small amount of fuel it receives from Moscow, Europe could not, at least not anytime soon.

-What's more, any curbs on Russian oil exports could send already skyrocketing oil and gasoline prices ever higher on both continents and further squeeze consumers, businesses, financial markets and the global economy.
+What's more, any curbs on Russian oil exports would send already skyrocketing oil and gasoline prices ever higher on both continents and further squeeze consumers, businesses, financial markets and the global economy.

 Here is a deeper look:

-Amid rising gasoline prices in the U.S. — the average price reached a record $4.17 a gallon on Tuesday — the Biden administration has faced growing pressure to impose further sanctions on Russia, including a ban on oil imports.
+Amid rising gasoline prices in the U.S. — the average price has topped $4 a gallon for the first time since 2008 — the Biden administration faces growing pressure to impose further sanctions on Russia, including a ban on oil imports.

 For now, a broad U.S.-European ban appears elusive.
 On Monday, German Chancellor Olaf Scholz made clear that his country, Europe's single-largest consumer of Russian energy, has no plans to join in any ban.
 In response, U.S. Deputy Secretary of State Wendy Sherman hinted that the U.S. could act alone or with a smaller group of allies.

-“Not every country has done exactly the same thing," Sherman said, "but we have all reached a threshold that is necessary to impose the severe costs that we have all agreed to.”
+“We have not been completely identical on all of the sanctions," Sherman said.
+“Not every country has done exactly the same thing, but we have all reached a threshold that is necessary to impose the severe costs that we have all agreed to.”

-Even with a ban on Russian oil, the Biden administration and Congress “remain laser-focused on bringing down the higher energy costs for American families and our partners stemming from Putin’s invasion," House Speaker Nancy Pelosi said.
+Even if a ban is enacted, the Biden administration and Congress “remain laser-focused on bringing down the higher energy costs for American families and our partners stemming from Putin’s invasion," House Speaker Nancy Pelosi said.

 Pelosi, who has expressed support for a U.S. ban on Russian oil, nevertheless also cited Biden’s action in leading U.S. allies to release 60 million barrels of oil from strategic reserves, including 30 million barrels from U.S. reserves, to try to stabilize global markets.

-The impact on Russia would likely be minimal.
-The United States imports a small share of Russia's oil exports and doesn't buy any of its natural gas.
+If the U.S. acts alone in banning imports of Russian oil and refined products, the impact on Moscow would likely be minimal.
+The United States imports a small share of Russia's oil exports and doesn't buy any of Moscow's natural gas.

 A team of Biden administration officials were in Venezuela over the weekend to discuss energy and other issues, White House press secretary Jen Psaki said.
-She said officials discussed a range of issues, including energy security.
+Officials discussed “a range of issues, including certainly energy security,'' Psaki said.

+Because the amount of oil the U.S. imports from Russia is modest, a U.S. ban by itself won't likely inflict major economic pain on Moscow.
+And Russia could potentially sell that oil elsewhere.
+Still, it would probably have to sell it at a steep discount, because fewer and fewer buyers are accepting Russian oil.

 “By eliminating some of the demand, we're forcing the price of Russian oil down, and that does reduce revenue to Russia,” said Kevin Book, managing director at Clearview Energy Partners.
-“In theory, it is a way of reducing how much Russia earns on every barrel it sells, maybe not by a lot, but by some.
-The most important question is whether there’s going to be more pressure on the other side of the Atlantic."
+“In theory, it is a way of reducing how much Russia earns on every barrel it sells, maybe not by a lot, but by some.”

-The news of the looming U.S. oil ban sent gasoline prices to their highest level ever recorded, with a gallon of regular selling for an average of $4.17 Tuesday.
+The U.S. imported roughly 8.6% of Russia's crude oil and petroleum products in 2021, according to data from the International Energy Agency and U.S. Energy Information Administration.

+“The most important question is whether there’s going to be more pressure on the other side of the Atlantic in yesterday’s action,” Book said.

 A month ago, oil was selling for about $90 a barrel.
-Now, prices are surging around $130 a barrel as buyers shun Russian crude.
-Refiners had already feared being left with oil they couldn't resell if sanctions were imposed.
+Now, prices are surging past $120 a barrel as buyers shun Russian crude, with many refiners fearing that sanctions could be imposed in the future.
+They worry about being left with oil they couldn't resell as gasoline if sanctions were imposed in the near future.

 Shell said Tuesday that it would stop buying Russian oil and natural gas and shut down its service stations, aviation fuels and other operations there, days after Ukraine’s foreign minister criticized the energy giant for continuing to buy Russian oil.